PokeDevs/pokedevs-website/README.md

-# Pokémon Developers
+# Poké Devs

-This repository contains homepage of Pokémon Developers, which can be viewed online [HERE](https://pokedevs.github.io/pokedevs-website).
+This repository contains homepage of Poké Devs, which can be viewed online [HERE](https://pokedevs.github.io/pokedevs-website).
 Before submitting pull-requests, please remember to _fully_ read the [Contributing](CONTRIBUTING.md) guidelines.